FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

       [[findobj]]
          find_min_max = minpixel, maxpixel

-where and are the *spectral* pixels bounding the region you see your object in the 2D spectra as inspected with .
+where ``minpixel`` and ``maxpixel`` are the *spectral* pixels bounding the region you see your object in the 2D spectra as inspected with ``pypeit_show_2dspec``.
 By limiting the spectral range over which the object finding happens, the S/N in the smashed image will be improved and the code may be able to more easily identify the object.
-If this step doesn’t work, then proceed with manual extraction as described in
+If this step doesn't work, then proceed with manual extraction as described in :ref:`deveny_missing1d`.
-§\ `[pypeitem:missing_1dspec] <#pypeitem:missing_1dspec>`__.

-.. _`pype:other`:
+.. _deveny_miscpars:

 Miscellaneous Parameters
 ------------------------